Bad Breath Be Gone: Steps To Improve Your Halitosis

 Nasty Bacteria and Gum Disease

-Bacteria from bad gums will migrate to other parts of the mouth - especially the tongue - and is thought to be responsible for a significant amount of halitosis.
-Cavities and an impacted or abscessed tooth can all be responsible for bad breath.
+Plaque is essentially a reservoir of bacteria.
+These bacteria can migrate to other parts of the mouth - especially the tongue - and are thought to be responsible for a significant amount of halitosis.
+Poor oral hygiene and high-sugar diets can also lead to cavities which contribute to bad breath.

 Dieting Fads: High Protein, Low Carbs